Rami Malek Surprised Everyone With His Oscars Date

 Rami Malek and Lucy Boynton have added a shiny new venue to their awards show-themed date nights.
-The two struck a power couple pose together at the 91st Academy Awards, where Bohemian Rhapsody won four of the five Oscars it was nominated for, including Best Actor nod for Malek.
-(Best Picture went to Green Book, and people are upset.)
+The two struck a power couple pose together at the 91st Academy Awards, where Bohemian Rhapsody is nominated for five Oscars, including Best Picture and a Best Actor nod for Malek.

-Malek, who was a frontrunner in Best Actor category, gave us a sweet moment at the Screen Actors Guild Awards, where he said this about his co-star and real-life love interest: “Thank you, Lucy Boynton, You have been my ally, my confidant, my love.
+Malek is a frontrunner in Best Actor category, which means we might get a repeat of the sweet moment from the Screen Actors Guild Awards, where he said this about his co-star and real-life love interest: “Thank you, Lucy Boynton, You have been my ally, my confidant, my love.
 I appreciate you so much."

 Advertisement